abhijeetsharma016/cuddle/README.md

-This is a dating app, which is under progress
 HeartMatch: Your Next Connection Awaits! ❤️
 🌟 Overview
 HeartMatch is a modern dating application designed to help users find meaningful connections through an intuitive and engaging interface.
 It combines a smooth swipe-to-accept/reject card stack view with robust chat assistance and efficient image handling, making the dating experience seamless and fun.